sallyy1/Jeju-Tour-Chatbot/README.md

 ```
 ## 3. Enter in the website link

-## 4. Chat with Solar model and have fun!
+## 4. Chat with Solar model and have fun!